TimHanewich/Power-Platform-Assets/Demos/IRIS/readme.md

 [![IRIS Demo Video](https://i.imgur.com/hPlxqDv.png)](https://youtu.be/5KNDsAtLkJU)

 ## Architecture
-I've included a few diagrams below that depict how I.R.I.S. works:
+I've included a few diagrams below that depict how I.R.I.S. works below.
+If running in Microsoft's **Government Community Cloud (GCC)**, this architecture leverages cross-cloud communication techniques to "reach across" the boundaries of the Azure Government Cloud, into Azure Commercial, to consume the GPT and DALL-E models of Azure OpenAI service (Azure OpenAI service is not available in Azure Government as of the time of this writing).
+More on this architecture technique can be found [here](https://azure.microsoft.com/en-us/blog/unlock-new-insights-with-azure-openai-service-for-government/).

 AI-driven functionality is achieved via the following architecture:
 ![IRIS AI](https://i.imgur.com/6wyEJpC.png)